Insurers push to keep industry expert on U.S. regulatory council

 Several large insurers fought their SIFI designations, arguing that they do not pose the same kind of risks as big banks.

-Prudential Financial Inc (PRU.N) and American International Group Inc (AIG.N) still carry the designation, but Prudential is widely expected to seek to have it rescinded.
+Prudential Financial Inc and American International Group Inc still carry the designation, but Prudential is widely expected to seek to have it rescinded.

 Industry executives say that if Woodall leaves without a replacement lined up, it could hurt their chances of success.